zhyde23/multivariable-calculus-gradient-descent-data-science-intro-000/README.md

 ### Visualizing the partial derivative

 So what does a derivative $\frac{\delta f}{\delta x}$ look like?
-How do we think of a partial derivative of a partial derivative of a multivariable function?
+How do we think of a partial derivative of a multivariable function?

 Well remember how we think of a standard derivative of a one variable function, for example $f(x) = x^2 $.

 ![](./tangent-liner.png)

 So in two dimensions, to take the derivative at a given point, we simply calculate the slope of the function at that x value.

 Now the partial derivative of a multivariable function is fairly similar.
 But here it's equal to the slope of the tangent line at a specific $x$ value **and** a specific $y$ value.
 Let's break this down by using our patented "freeze-frame" method.
 The graphs below shows lines tangent to the curve in the $x$ direction.
 (The tangent lines are a little small, but they and their corresponding slopes are there).

 #### Graphs for $\frac{df}{dx}$

 ![](./partial-derivatives-3d.png)

 Let's take a close look.
 The top left graph shows $\frac{\delta f}{\delta x}$ at different points of $f(x, y)$ where $y = -1$.
 So as you can see, $\frac{\delta f}{\delta x}f(1, 3) = -6$ as shown in the green line in the top left.
 That's because when you move to that point on the graph, $(3, -1)$ and then nudge a little bit in the $x$ direction, the change in output is $-6$.
 And that is represented by the line tangent to the function at that point in the $x$ direction.
 You can go through the other points in these graphs, and work through the same logic.

 So with taking the partial derivative $\frac{\delta f}{\delta x}$, you may think about moving to the slice of the graph for a given value of $y$, then moving to the proper value of $x$, and then finding the tangent line at that point.